aaronsharma/SEGP/Portfolio/Background Research.md

 On a scale similar to ours is **Forest** https://www.forestapp.cc/
 ![forest](https://user-images.githubusercontent.com/61804643/114319026-931a9000-9b07-11eb-8d14-6553b3dc52f0.jpg)
 Here the focus is less environmental and more about focus.
 This is an app that gets you to focus your attention on something you want to do by removing the distraction of your phone.
 It does this by starting to grow a tree - if you don't use your phone the tree grows, but it dies if you give in to temptation.
 Through the use of virtual coins youcan also donate to reforestation work in the real world.
 Similarly to Forest, Glacier View is using the idea of nudging people's actions towards a positive result.
-Their tying it to reworld reforestation is a fantastic further step, and we may well consider some form of tangable rreal world effect too.
+Their tying it to real world reforestation is a fantastic further step, and we may well consider some form of tangible real world effect too.

 #### 5. Relating Our Project To The Problem